Sijibomi-stack/MemoryCache/README.md

 - First I use withkubeconfig plugin to connect to my local k8s cluster.
 - I downloaded the kubectl utility and made it executable.
 - Loaded the deployment yaml files
-- Executed the kubectl creat -f, which will create all resources and services listed in the deployment files.
+- Executed the kubectl creat -f, which will create all resources and services listed in the deployment file.